-A secant wall is particularly suitable for excavations close to buildings, roads, and other sensitive structures.
-Secant pile retaining walls are formed by a series of interlocking drilled shafts and can be used where high water tables and/or unstable ground conditions occur.
+Secant walls are particularly suitable for excavations close to buildings, roads, and other sensitive structures.
+These retaining walls are formed by a series of interlocking drilled shafts and can be used where high water tables and/or unstable ground conditions occur.
 Secant walls are installed by high torque fixed mast rigs.
 Typically, 36” diameter shafts are installed at 30” centers, although this can vary depending on retained height and soil properties.

 Shafts are typically installed through a concrete guide wall that serves as a template to maintain proper alignment and pile overlap.
 Depending upon project requirements and soil conditions, pile installation can be performed using cased ahead procedures, resulting in minimal ground disturbance during installation or with the CFA method.

 - Intake structures

 Top-Down Construction with Secant Walls

 We have pioneered the use of “top-down” construction in the US.
 The key to this approach is the ability to provide considerable schedule acceleration by allowing basement excavation to proceed at the same time as superstructure construction is performed.
 This is done by installing a secant wall for the basement from grade at the same time as the as column shafts are installed.